 1979 – Lenta Business Space was formed by The London Enterprise Agency to promote enterprise development within London.
 In 2002 the company changed to Lenta Business Centres, and now operates as an independent serviced office provider.

 1980 – Richard Nissen founded Business Space Ltd at 35 Piccadilly in London in 1980, and later pioneered the digital exchange telecommunications system which launched the virtual office concept in the UK.
 Mr Nissen registered the trademark name in 1992 when the Virtual Office Group was established at 211-212 Piccadilly.
 After a period of 25 years, Mr Nissen relocated his serviced and virtual office business to its current address at 180 Piccadilly.
-36 years later, the business is still going strong.
+The business is still going strong today.

-> 1980-1982 – The early 1980s recession affected much of the developed world, triggering long-term effects including high levels of unemployment and bankruptcies.
-Despite challenging conditions, businesses became acutely aware of the need to manage cash flow and reduce long-term overheads – including office leases – which is believed by some to have helped serviced offices gain a stronger foothold in the aftermath of the recession.
+> 1980-1982 – The early 1980s recession led to high levels of unemployment and bankruptcies.
+Businesses became acutely aware of the need to manage cash flow and reduce long-term overheads – including office leases – which is believed by some to have helped serviced offices gain a stronger foothold in the aftermath of the recession.

 1984/1985 – John Gill of Raines Business Centre and Philip Parris of Harvard Offices opened some of the earliest business centres in the UK.
 In the US, Michigan architect James Blain opened AmeriCenters in Troy, followed later by locations in Indiana, Illinois and Ohio.